davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 - . *just a single dot to tell the server that we finished our message*
 - `QUIT`

+As you can see this isn't 🚀🔬.

 # How to Make Your Own Rules (protocol)

-Now that we have a better understanding of Sockets.
+Now that we have a better understanding of protocals.
 You’ll need to design a common structure for communicating.
 Lets say you want to send to your NodeJS server the temperature of your house.
 Your stream of bytes could look like this:

 `45,40.1,50,90,100,102.5`